thebushschool/cpjava/lessons/week4/readme.md

 # Week 4

 ## Prep Work
-* Discuss issues with Weekly submissions - All Week1, Week2 Exercises due by this Thursday Feb 27th
+* Discuss issues with Weekly submissions
+  * All completed [Week 1 Exercises](lessons/week1/readme.md), [Week 1 Exercises](lessons/week1/readme.md) due by this Thursday Feb 27th
 * Week4 [Creativity Exploration Project](homework/creativity-exploration.md) is due Monday March 2nd
 * Review and be prepared to talk with others about your assignments